 Loophole: The resolution contains this loophole: “nor shall any provision of this [state] Constitution be construed to preclude, invalidate or in any way limit, a statute that…regulates abortion…” Since the proposed constitutional amendment cannot “preclude” or “invalidate” existing state statutes which legalize abortion, this loophole is, in effect, a self-destruct mechanism which renders the amendment meaningless.

-Inequality: The resolution proposes to punish only those who perform abortions, and then with a sentence of only one to three years.
-Both God and the U.S. Constitution require equal justice under the law.
+Inequality: The resolution proposes to punish only those who perform abortions.
+All other parties to the crime, including parents, grandparents, friends, boyfriends, and pimps, who agitate, coerce, manipulate, or provide funds and material support for abortion would not be subject to criminal prosecution.
+Furthermore, the penalty in one resolution is limited to that commensurate with manslaughter.
+Another resolution sets the penalty at only one to three years.
+Both God and the U.S. Constitution require equal protection and equal justice under the law.

 Wrong Mechanism: It is the legislature’s job to codify the criminal code.
 This does not require a vote of the people.
+Oklahoma is a representative republic, not a direct democracy.
 The legislature should use a regular bill to modify and clarify existing statutes.
 We do not need a statewide vote to adjust criminal statutes that are already on the books.

 Cop-out: The proposed resolution allows legislators to shirk their duty and pass the buck off to the people.